Table of Contents

 Simple XML-RPC daemon in Erlang.

-INI-like file loader library.
+TOML file loader library.

 Low-dependency Server-Sent Events server side implementation.

 Quick build how-to

 Many of the tools (especially recent ones) are prepared to make a package (DEB and RPM).